 There are other benefits as well to this monitoring program, including resource management plans and local project level decisions to guide timing of work associated with habitat alterations.
 As a result of the program data, the Montana Natural Heritage Program has some great information that the wind power industry can use to guide power generation at wind turbines to reduce or eliminate bat mortality.
 This will be important for implementing the United States Environmental Protection Agency's Clean Power Plan and Montana's implementation under that effort.

-For the future, the Montana Natural Heritage Program still has over 2,500+ hours of files needing to be hand confirmed to individual species.
+For the future, the Montana Natural Heritage Program still has more than 2,500+ hours of files needing to be hand confirmed to individual species.
 The team is working on developing full reports for each individual long term deployment and will work on a publication for the larger regional dataset as a whole.
-There are more habitats to sample (e.g., alpine habitats) and still more management questions to be answered such as, What is bat activity in intact vs. insect killed vs. harvested vs. burned forest, or How does bat activity vary with distance from oil drilling pads.
+There are more habitats to sample (e.g., alpine habitats) and still more management questions to be answered such as, What is bat activity in intact vs. insect killed vs. harvested vs. burned forest, or how does bat activity vary with distance from oil drilling pads.
 For now, the team has a lot to do and will continue the project.

 *Thanks to Bryce Maxell and his collaboration for this case study as well as his documents, "Montana Bat and White‐Nose Syndrome Surveillance Plan and Protocols" and "Montana Bat Acoustic Surveillance Summary 20151215" which provided the majority of the content.